 We have been following the Coronavirus outbreak closely.
 We understand people are concerned and as the situation evolves, we are continuing to follow advice from the Scottish Government, NHS Scotland, and the National Association of Funeral Directors, and will continue to take every precaution.

-We have prepared a client information sheet on the services we are currently providing during the COVID-19 pandemic.
+We have prepared a client information guide on the services we are currently providing during the COVID-19 pandemic.
 Please contact us on 0800 996 1927 if you have any questions.

 Due to current legislation face coverings must be worn while you are visiting our offices, and travelling in our limousines.
 You can see the Scottish government advice and guidance here.